heds-trm/Meshes2Labels/README.md

 ## Principles and examples

-The Main principles with different examples are found [here](examples.md).
+The main principles with different examples are found [here](examples.md).
 All options can be spotted in a glance using the command line command: `m2l -h`.

 ## Licence